Want extra reassurance when it comes to reversing your motorhome? How about a camera system? Here’s our handy guide to motorhome reversing cameras.

 - Don’t forget to tell us if you add a reversing camera to your motorhome.
 It will save you some money on your motorhome insurance.

-Here we take a look at six motorhome reversing cameras that will give you that extra bit of help when making any kind of manoeuvre.
+Here we take a look at eight motorhome reversing cameras that will give you that extra bit of help when making any kind of manoeuvre.

 Star Player #1